-A distribution p(c) over \mathcal{C} that attains the channel capacity, i.e. a maximizer of equation (3), is called a capacity-achieving prior (CAP).
-In our case, since \mathcal{C} and \mathcal{W} are finite sets, a capacity-achieving prior can be found via the Blahut-Arimoto algorithm (Blahut, 1972; Arimoto, 1972).
-This algorithm is based on the fact that by differentiating equation (4) with respect to p(c) we get the following necessary and sufficient2 condition for optimality:
+A distribution p(c) over C that attains the channel capacity, that is, a maximizer of Eq.
+(3), is called a capacity-achieving prior (CAP).
+In our case, since C and W are finite sets, a capacity-achieving prior can be found via the Blahut-Arimoto algorithm (Arimoto, 1972; Blahut, 1972).
+This algorithm is based on the fact that by differentiating Eq.
+(4) with respect to p(c) we get the following necessary and sufficient2 condition for optimality:

-$$p(c) \propto \exp(-S(c))$$ .
-(5)
+$$p(c) \propto \exp(-S(c)).$$ (5)

-We find it interesting that while Blahut and Arimoto derived the expression for S(c) from the capacity achieving principle, the same expression has been used for different reasons by Gibson et al. and others (e.g. Piantadosi et al., 2011).
-Note that equation (5) defines a self-consistent condition for optimality, because S(c) also depends on the prior.
-By taking the log on both sides of equation (5) we get that a prior is a CAP if and only if it satisfies where Z is the normalization factor of equation (5).
+We find it interesting that while Blahut and Arimoto derived the expression for S(c) from the capacity achieving principle, the same expression has been used for different reasons by Gibson et al. and others (e.g., Piantadosi et al., 2011).
+Note that Eq.
+(5) defines a self-consistent condition for optimality, because S(c) also depends on the prior.
+By taking the log on both sides of Eq.
+(5) we get that a prior is a CAP if and only if it satisfies where Z is the normalization factor of Eq.
+(5).

-$$-\log p(c) = S(c) + \log Z, \tag{6}$$
+$$-\log p(c) = S(c) + \log Z,\tag{6}$$

 Thus, need and communicative precision are linked through the capacity achieving principle.
-Specifically, for a capacity-achieving prior, i.e. a prior p(c) that maximizes the information about color that is conveyed by a given lexicon, we should see a simple linear relationship, with slope 1, between $-\log p(c)$ and the expected surprisal (or communicative imprecision) S(c).
-Notice that the link between p(c) and S(c) in equation (6) implies that, ideally, patterns in p(c) would be mirrored in S(c), and thus the link is consistent with Gibson et al.'s findings.
-However this link makes a stronger claim in that it specifies more precisely what the relation between need and precision should be, and does so on theoretically motivated grounds.
+Specifically, for a capacity-achieving prior, that is, a prior p(c) that maximizes the information about color that is conveyed by a given lexicon, we should see a simple linear relationship, with slope 1, between $-\log p(c)$ and the expected surprisal (or communicative imprecision) S(c).
+Notice that the link between p(c) and S(c) in Eq.
+(6) implies that, ideally, patterns in p(c) would be mirrored in S(c), and thus the link is consistent with Gibson et al.'s findings.
+However, this link makes a stronger claim in that it specifies more precisely what the relation between need and precision should be, and it does so on theoretically motivated grounds.
 In the next section we use this information-theoretic link to present new evidence that color naming across languages may indeed reflect universal patterns of communicative need, as well as perceptual structure.

-Inferring need from naming data
+5. Inferring need from naming data